 Anyway, beneath all the trends, consumer research continues to suggest that families are pretty clear about what they look for when making travel choices; places that offer good value for money, that appeal to and cater for both kids and adults, where they can create strong family memories, and where they will be safe and healthy.
-And that’s what we’ve been looking for in choosing out top 14 for 2014, destinations that do all of that AND offer the chance to do something new, different, adventurous, esoteric, exciting or culturally enlightening.
-There’s a few destinations we’ve checked out in the past year or so, some we’ve set our sights on for 2014 and a few for the bucket list.
+And that’s what we’ve been looking for in choosing these adventure destination ideas; destinations that do all of that AND offer the chance to do something new, different, adventurous, esoteric, exciting or culturally enlightening.
+There’s a few destinations we’ve checked out ourselves, some we’ve set our sights on for the future and a few for the bucket list.

 1 Dubai – City, Culture & Adventure in the Middle East

 The Middle East is a great example of how you can experience a very different culture with lots of home comforts thrown in.
 Everything is on a grand scale in Dubai.
 You can stand on the tallest man made structure on earth.(Burj Khalifa) You can bomb down an almost vertical water shoot, go diving with sharks, swimming with dolphins or take a helicopter ride over the city at Atlantis The Palm.
 If you like to prebook, companies like Expedia offer some unusual outdoor activities like camel riding, sand boarding, desert safaris and Bedouin camps.
 You can even ski indoors while the heat blasts the sand outside.
 You can still explore the traditional Dubai with a bargaining trip to Deira souks or a day’s sailing in on a Dhow cruise.
 You can help rehabilitate turtles.
 And if you have children under 12, they’ll love Kidzania – an interactive city where children get to do all the jobs.
-If you can get your hands on a car, within a few hours you can be at Ferrari World on Yas Island in Abu Dhabi – a gleaming Emirates city from last year’s top 13 list.
+If you can get your hands on a car, within a few hours you can be at Ferrari World on Yas Island in Abu Dhabi – a gleaming Emirates city featured in this list of adventure destination ideas.

 2 Qatar – Desert Sport, Camel Racing and Cruising

 Sticking with the Middle East, just a morning’s drive down the coast from Dubai brings you to Qatar.
 An area rich in natural beauty, it offers 560 kilometres of coastline and a fascinating sea-faring history.
 (Before the discovery of oil, Qatar depended on fishing and pearling.)
 The desert is the thing here and you can try out activities like dune bashing, sand skiing and even sand singing!
 You can go on an Arabian night safari too, and watch the dunes transform in the twilight.
 And if you visit between October and April you can also watch the rather unusual sport of camel racing – ‘the sport of sheikhs.’
-Sport is on the up in Qatar; it is hosting the 2022 FIFA World Cup and bidding for the 2020 Olympic Games.
+Sport is on the up in Qatar; it is hosting the 2022 FIFA World Cup and bidding for Olympic Games too, although not without controversy.